-Bands and artist look much more professional when consistently updating social media, flyers, and website with a different picture of various locations.
+Bands and artists look much more professional when consistently updating social media, flyers, and websites with different pictures of various locations.
 It’s easier than you make think to get multiple photo locations in a small vicinity.
-Try to set up a photoshoot in an area with many diverse places.
+Try to set up a photo shoot in an area with many diverse places.
 You can then use pictures from only one photoshoot for a long time.

-For examples on multiple locations in a small vicinity, the pictures below were all taken in a span of 2 hours in a 5-mile radius.
+For example on multiple locations in a small vicinity, the pictures below were all taken in a span of 2 hours in a 5-mile radius.